Kotak811

 In this guide, we’ve compiled the complete NSE holiday list for 2026 along with segment-wise details, weekend holidays, commodity market holidays, market timings, and Muhurat Trading information.

-This list helps you stay prepared, avoid last-minute surprises, and plan your investments smoothly across both NSE and BSE holidays.
+This list of stock market holidays 2026 India helps you stay prepared, avoid last-minute surprises, and plan your investments smoothly across both NSE and BSE holidays.

 Let us take a closer look at the NSE holidays 2026 and their significance for market participants.